jonmclean78/ping-pong-te/readme.md

 Therefore, I resorted to Plan B: html, css, & javascript/jquery

+A live view of the site can be viewed at: [jon.developme.training](http://jon.developme.training/)

 ## What's missing

 While the app fulfils the basic brief, there are many things missing from this version which I would have liked to include.
 The following is by no means an exhaustive list!